kellywin/kellywin/README.md

 - 👋 Hi, I’m @kellywin (but you can just call me Kelly!)
 - 👀 I’m interested in learning about AWS/Cloud.
-- 🌱 I’m currently learning HTML and CSS on freecodecamp!
+- 🌱 I’m currently enrolled in the Junior Cloud Practitioner program at Generation USA.
 - 📫 How to reach me: either by email or on Linkedin!

 <!---